Donald Trump Says Media To Blame For His Behavior: ‘A Lot Of My Behavior Was Shaped By The Fake News’

 On Friday, President Donald Trump suggested that the media is to blame for his behavior, according to a report from Mediaite.

-Speaking to a group of reporters gathered outside the White House, Trump answered a series of questions, including a question about billionaire Leon Cooperman.

-Cooperman recently suggested that Trump should not run for re-election unless he changes his behavior.

-But, according to the president, it is actually the media that “shaped” his behavior.
+Speaking to a group of reporters gathered outside the White House, Trump answered a series of questions, including a question about billionaire Leon Cooperman, who recently suggested that the president should not run for re-election unless he changes his behavior.
+However, according to Trump, it is actually the media that “shaped” his behavior.

 “You’ve really shaped my behavior, because from the day I came in here, I’ve had problems with phony stuff,” Trump said, railing against former special counsel Robert Mueller’s investigation into Russian election interference, and against the infamous Steele dossier.